bolderbrush10/SearchlightAssault/modder-notes.md

 ## Next Tasks:

-- Test vs other mods
+- Uphold that promise about the multiplayer map from the mod description

 - Prepare FAQ: explain potential mod incompatibility, workarounds, uninstall command, performance (only use ~1 - 2 thousand searchlights), etc

-- Uphold that promise about the multiplayer map from the mod description

 ## Design Decisions & Discussion